 Full course description

-This course is designed to assist students in polishing their writing skills.
+This course is designed to assist students in polishing their academic writing skills.
 You will more than likely have already written a number of papers for various courses before attending this course; therefore, this course will not review the basics of writing or grammar.
-Rather, this skill´s training course will focus on advanced levels of writing to help students look deeper into style while writing in English, and re-visit successful means of argumentation in an academic context.
+Rather, this skill´s training course will focus on advanced levels of diffrerent types of writing to help students look deeper into style while writing in English, and re-visit successful means of argumentation in an academic context.